OctopusDeploy/blog/blog/2019-11/use-case-for-designing-db-deployment-process/index.md

 ## Implementing the process

 The agreed-upon process was put into place using the tooling.
 Getting it going in `development` and `staging` took very little time.
-We did run into a couple of hiccups we didn’t anticipate in the kick-off meeting.
+We did run into a couple of hiccups we didn’t anticipate in the kick-off meeting:

 - Permissions: What can the automated process do vs. what can’t it do.
 We landed on preventing the process from creating new users and adding them to roles.
 This way, someone couldn’t give themselves db_owner permissions in `production`.
 - Resolving the delta between all environments: There were schema changes in `production` not on `development`.
 The first time we tried to run the process in `production`, we almost wiped them out.
 We quickly added that change into source control, rebuilt the package, and pushed it through the environments to `production`.